 The “Mabrukah” (lit., congratulations!) – Moroccan Treasures Hall seats up to 350 guests and offers authentic kosher Moroccan cuisine, atmosphere and folklore & catering – 08-6450749, mabruka.mazaltov2u.co.il.

-“Yakota” (opened in the 1960s) is a beautiful kosher Moroccan restaurant that totally immerses you in a Moroccan atmosphere.
-‘Veteran’ Chef Beber Ben-Moyal personally prepares every order and caters to every special request.
+“Yakota” (opened in the 1965) is a beautiful kosher Moroccan restaurant that totally immerses you in a Moroccan atmosphere.
+‘Veteran’ Chef Beber Ben-Moyal personally prepares 150-year old family recipes and caters to every special request.
 Although it’s located in the Old City at 27 Morde ha-Geta’ot St., you feel like your sitting in Fez or Tangier and the food is delicious! – 08-6232689, 050-7949495.

 Maghrebi/North African Jewry